 "Molar Hypomin" is short for "Molar Hypomineralisation" (the technical term for Chalky Molars), a very troublesome D3 that causes lots of suffering and costs around the world.
-On the bright side however there is good reason to expect this widespread problem may eventually go away (i.e. become preventable), once scientists figure out what causes it – and that’s an exciting quest many families are helping us with.
+On the bright side however there is good reason to expect this widespread problem may eventually go away (i.e. become medically preventable), once scientists figure out what causes it – and that’s an exciting quest many families are helping us with.

 What does the name mean?

 As the name implies, a key feature of Molar Hypomin is that it’s quite selective for certain teeth.
 Molars of course are back teeth and those most prone to this type of D3 are the "6-year molars" – otherwise known as the first "adult" or "permanent" molars whose eruption into the mouth typically occurs at 6–7 years of age.
 Other molars can also be affected including the "2-year molars" in toddlers and the "12-year molars".
-Sometimes in badly affected children their front teeth (incisors) can have this problem too, in which case you may hear the term "Molar-Incisor Hypomin" or its abbreviation "MIH" used.
+Sometimes in badly affected children their adult front teeth (incisors) can have this problem too, in which case you may hear the term "Molar-Incisor Hypomin" or its abbreviation "MIH" used.
 "Hypomineralisation" is just a technical way of saying "abnormally low amounts of calcium mineral" – in other words, "Hypomin" describes tooth enamel that is often soft and porous (chalky) rather than hard and shiny white.
 And it’s that chalkiness which can cause problems, as we explain below.

 What does it look like?

 Molar Hypomin enamel is easy to recognise when it also affects the front teeth – as seen in this bad case in a 10-year-old (top picture), the enamel appears more opaque than normal and its colour may range from unnaturally "extra white" through creamy yellow to brown.
 The defective patches usually have quite obvious boundaries with normal enamel which is why dental people refer to them as "demarcated opacities".
 In contrast, opacities associated with excessive fluoride have a more diffuse appearance (i.e. dental fluorosis).
-This picture also shows how the problem affects some teeth but not others – whereas the two middle front teeth (central incisors) are really wonky, the next teeth outside them (lateral incisors) are both fine.
+This picture also shows how the problem affects some teeth but not others – whereas the two middle front teeth (central incisors) are really chalky, the next teeth outside them (lateral incisors) are both fine.

 You can tell a lot about how bad the Molar Hypomin is just from its appearance.
 In mildly affected teeth, the defective enamel is usually "extra white" and the tooth surface is hard and intact (although perhaps a little duller than normal), as can be seen in the middle picture – those back teeth are the 1-year and 2-year molars in a 4-year-old.
-In moderate cases, the enamel has more colour than normal (typically creamy-yellow) and the surface might have started to crumble (i.e. suffer "breakdown") as seen above in the right front tooth.
+In moderate cases, the enamel has more colour than normal (typically creamy-yellow) and the surface might have started to crumble (i.e. suffer "breakdown") as seen in the right front tooth in the top picture.
 In severe cases, such as the badly affected 6-year molar (lower picture), the defective enamel is a creamy brown colour and so soft that a large "pothole" has formed even before the tooth has finished erupting.
 Note that often these potholes start out being simply the result of Molar Hypomin and have nothing to do with decay (i.e. "cavities" or dental caries), as explained further below.